Updated June 5, 2021

 Kenting has sites suitable for all levels of diver.
 There are a number of dive shops in the area offering the full range of diving coursework, equipment rental, guiding, and boat cruises.

 There are no liveaboard yachts cruising the Kenting area.
-There are, however, a couple of wonderful vessels doing safaris in the relatively nearby Philippines.
-Here are my reviews and links to a couple of the liveaboard yachts:
+There are, however, several of wonderful vessels doing safaris in the relatively nearby Philippines.
+Here are my reviews and links to two of the liveaboard yachts:

 - Best Coron Wrecks and Apo Reef Liveaboards